Did you know that including social emotional learning activities when teaching can lead to better academic performance?

 When we build feelings on the Feelings Faces Play Dough mats we are deepening our knowledge surrounding that feeling.
 Only once we understand the feeling and are able to discuss it, can we recognize it when it's "happening" to us and then regulate it, if needed.

 Kids who understand their own feelings have more success recognizing and understanding emotions in other people which can help them have more positive interactions and build stronger relationships.
-Focusing on emotional intelligence is never time wasted!
+Focusing on social emotional learning is never time wasted!